matheusfmartins/matheusfmartins/README.md

 <br>
 :house_with_garden: I’m from Brazil.
 <br>
-:books: I have focused my studies in Offencive Security, getting certificates and trainning on CTF´s.
+:books: I have focused my studies in Offencive Security, getting certificates and trainning with CTF´s.
 If you want to check it out, <a href="https://github.com/matheusfmartins/Write-ups">here</a> is a link to my CTF´s Write-ups

 <br>